Husamui/metro-html/README.md

 * [Gulp]
 * [SASS]

-If you have already installed these techs go ahead and install Metro.html other ways click on the missing tech to read instructions on how to install it.
+If you have already installed these techs go ahead and install Metro.html otherwise click on the missing tech to read instructions on how to install it.
 #### 1. Installing node
-Well the best way to install node is to install it thrught homebrew [why]. <br/>
+The best way to install node on OSx is to install it through Homebrew [why]. <br/>
-if you have already installed [homebrew] go ahed and run node install command. otherways here is instructions to install [homebrew]:
+if you have already installed [homebrew] go ahead and run node install command. otherwise here is instructions to install [homebrew]:
 > ###### Install Homebrew
 ```sh
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"